 or in an annex to the communication according to Rule 71(3)

-reasons for refusing the main and higher-ranking auxiliary requests (see C‑V, 1.1
+, giving a brief indication of the essential reasons for refusing the main and higher-ranking auxiliary requests (see C‑V, 1.1

 , a brief indication is given of the essential reasons for the non-allowability or non-admissibility of the subject-matter of the higher-ranking requests, and a suggestion is provided as to the most promising request (see C‑III, 4.1.2

 Care should be taken where oral proceedings have been specifically requested in case the examining division did not allow the main request: the applicant must be summoned to oral proceedings even if the examining division considers one of the auxiliary requests to be patentable.
 In such cases it may be appropriate to ask the applicant in a telephone call whether, in view of the examining division's intention to issue a communication under Rule 71(3)

-In oral proceedingsDuring oral proceedings, the division addresses the main request and decides on the admissibility of the auxiliary requests, if any, filed in reply to the summons to oral proceedings (see H‑II, 2.3, and H-III, 2.3).
-Moreover
+During oral proceedings, the division addresses the main request and decides on the admissibility of the auxiliary requests, if any, filed in reply to the summons to oral proceedings (see H‑II, 2.3

-, it may be appropriate to ask the applicant whether, in view of an allowable request, he would be prepared to withdraw the unallowable higher-ranking request(s).
+).
+Moreover, it may be appropriate to ask the applicant whether, in view of an allowable request, he would be prepared to withdraw the unallowable higher-ranking request(s).
 However, the applicant is not obliged to do so.

 the applicant decides not to attend the oral proceedings and a refusal is to be issued, any indication given in the summons to oral proceedings of the essential reasons for not allowing or not admitting the auxiliary requests already filed has to be sufficient in order not to take the applicant by surprise when refusing the application

 In deciding on the admissibility of the auxiliary requests, the examining division will apply the criteria set out in:

 The examining division may then exercise its discretion under Rule 137(3) not to admit one or more of the requests (see H‑II, 2.3; H‑II, 2.7; H‑II, 2.7.1; and H‑III, 3.1.4), and it may do so in the absence of the applicant/representative.
-A decision to refuse the application in these circumstances should not take the applicant by surprise (E‑III, 188.8.131.52, and E‑III, 184.108.40.206).
+A decision to refuse the application in these circumstances should not take the applicant by surprise (E‑III, 18.104.22.168, and E‑III, 22.214.171.124).